Curriculum for Teachers

 Car Crash Barrier Testing

-[themify_col grid=”3-1″]- MS-PS2-1: Apply Newton’s Third Law to design a solution to a problem involving the motion of two colliding objects.
+Can you build a better way to protect cars from the impact of hitting a barrier?- MS-PS2-1: Apply Newton’s Third Law to design a solution to a problem involving the motion of two colliding objects.

 - MS-PS2-2: Plan an investigation to provide evidence that the change in an object’s motion depends on the sum of the forces on the object and the mass of the object.